6utt3rfly/jse-eval/README.md

 ## Options
-To change default behavior of evaluator, use `options`.
-Options may be provided as argument to function call of `eval`.
-In another way options may be added as default to `JseEval`.
+To change the default behavior of the evaluator, use `options`.
+Options may be provided as an argument to the function call of `eval` or options may be added as default to `JseEval`.

 ### Case-insensitive evaluation

-While JavaScript is the case-sensitive language some target audience finds it hard to use.
+While JavaScript is a case-sensitive language, some may find it hard to use.
 To provide case-insensitive evaluation, set caseSensitive to false.

 ```javascript
 import { parse, evaluate } from 'jse-eval';